FaisalSWE/ObjectTrackingOpenCV/README.md

 ## How It Works

--Captures frames from webcam
+- Captures frames from webcam
--Converts frame from BGR to HSV color space
+- Converts frame from BGR to HSV color space
--Filters out red color using a predefined HSV range -Detects contours in the mask
+- Filters out red color using a predefined HSV range
+- Detects contours in the mask
--Draws bounding boxes around objects that match the color
+- Draws bounding boxes around objects that match the color

 ## HSV Range for Red